ongres/stackgres/doc/content/en/04-administration-guide/10-replication/01-replication-modes/06-replication-group/_index.md

 +----------------+------------------+--------------+-----------+----+-----------+---------------------+
 ```

-The three groups now took different roles and each one is acting based on the defined by SG yaml file.
+Now we have three groups where each took a different role and act based on the role defined in the cluster YAML